 Better Pain Management Online Pain Education

-Dr More conceived the idea and lead the Faculty of Pain Medicine’s development of twelve hours of online pain management education for medical specialists, GP’s, medical students and allied health professionals.
+Dr More conceived and led the Faculty of Pain Medicine’s development of twelve hours of online pain management education for medical specialists, GPs, medical students and allied health professionals.
 Dr Moore oversaw a multidisciplinary development team supported by funding from the Australian Federal Government, BUPA Health Foundation and pharmaceutical companies, Janssen Cilag and Pfizer.

 The Better Pain Management online education program remains one of the essential educational offerings of the Faculty of Pain Medicine through Australia and New Zealand.

 Dr Moore has a career-long association with the institutions of pain medicine in these neighbouring countries.

 Dr Moore has overseen accreditation of pain medicine training hospitals in Hong Kong and New Zealand, and has addressed scientific meetings and hospital departments on numerous occasions over many years.
 Dr Moore has continued to support the development, advancement and international co-operation of the governing pain medicine institution across these countries.